JamesYang568/CryptoClassification/README.md

  4. For 2 and 3 you can unzip the compressed files `self_model.zip`, `trained_model.zip`.
  5. You really can understand the meanings simply through its name.

 ## Acknowledgment
- This work is completed by author and his team.
- Thanks our professor XiangGuangLi.
- Thanks my friends MoLi and Matthew.
+ Thanks Prof. GuangLi Xiang.

 ## Contact
- yangjiaxiong@whut.edu.cn
- or
  2625398619@qq.com